Article Overview: Pros & Cons of Living in Houston, Texas

 #9.
 Texas state pride

 There’s no place like Texas and Texans take great pride in that!
-I’ve never lived in a place with such strong state pride.
+I’ve never lived in a place with such a strong sense of culture and unabashed self-regard.

 #10.
 Love professional sports?
 You’ll love living in Houston